Multi-TAP: Multi-criteria Target Adaptive Persona Modeling for Cross-Domain Recommendation: Conclusion

 {\bf(EQ1) Overall Performance Comparison.} Table~\ref{table:amazon_results} reports the overall performance of \ours\ compared with eight baselines. \textbf{Bold} and \uline{underlined} values indicate the best and second-best results, respectively.
 As shown in Table~\ref{table:amazon_results}, \ours\ achieves the best performance in 5 out of 6 bidirectional CDR tasks, demonstrating consistent superiority across most transfer settings.
 Specifically, on the (Home$\rightarrow$Elec) task, \ours\ outperforms the best competitor (\ie, PPA) by up to 36.3\%, and 42.6\% in terms of HR@5 and NDCG@5, respectively.
 The only exception occurs in the (Cloth$\rightarrow$Sports) task, where \ours\ ranks second-best; however, it significantly outperforms the same baseline (\ie, PPA) in the reverse direction.
 Overall, these results demonstrate that explicitly modeling intra-domain heterogeneity through multi-persona representations is crucial for achieving robust and consistent CDR performance.

-{\bf (EQ2) Effectiveness of Persona Modeling.} To examine the effectiveness of persona modeling, we evaluate two aspects: persona decomposition with processed metadata (\textbf{EQ2-1}) and context-aware aggregation of decomposed personas (\textbf{EQ2-2}).
+{\bf (EQ2) Effectiveness of Persona Modeling.} To examine the effectiveness of persona modeling in \ours, we evaluate three aspects: persona decomposition with processed metadata (\textbf{EQ2-1}), context-aware aggregation of decomposed personas (\textbf{EQ2-2}), and robustness under cold-start target-domain scenarios (\textbf{EQ2-3}).

-For (EQ2-1), Table \ref{tab:eq2-1} compares three settings: a \textit{single}-persona model using \textit{raw} item-level metadata (Single (Raw)), a \textit{single}-persona model using \textit{processed} metadata (Single (Proc.)), and our proposed \textit{multi}-persona model using the same \textit{processed} metadata (Multi (Proc.)).
+For (EQ2-1), Table \ref{tab:eq2-1} compares three settings\footnote{Prompts and sample results for these variants are provided in the \href{https://github.com/archivehee/Multi-TAP/tree/main/Multi-TAP/system_prompt}{\textbf{\uline{online appendix}}}.}: a \textit{single}-persona model using \textit{raw} item-level metadata (Single (Raw)), a \textit{single}-persona model using \textit{processed} metadata (Single (Proc.)), and our proposed \textit{multi}-persona model using the same \textit{processed} metadata (Multi (Proc.)).
 Here, raw metadata provides criterion-specific values directly for each preference dimension, whereas processed metadata encodes their relative ordinal levels, denoted as $l^{\mathrm{PS}}$, $l^{\mathrm{QP}}$, $l^{\mathrm{PB}}$, $l^{\mathrm{CF}}$, and $l^{\mathrm{CD}}$.
-The prompts used for persona generation in each setting are provided in \textbf{Appendix~\ref{app_sysprompt}}.
 We make two key observations from Table~\ref{tab:eq2-1}.
 First, replacing raw item-level metadata with processed metadata consistently improves performance, indicating that relative ordinal preference signals provide more informative supervision than absolute criterion values.
 Second, even under the same processed metadata, multi-persona decomposition yields additional gains over single-persona modeling, demonstrating the importance of explicitly modeling intra-domain heterogeneity.

 For (EQ2-2), Table~\ref{tab:eq2-2} compares different aggregation strategies for integrating decomposed personas.
 Specifically, we consider two simple baselines, \textit{Mean} and \textit{Concat}, which aggregate persona representations via uniform averaging and feature concatenation, respectively.
 We compare them against \textit{Self-Attn}, our proposed self-attentive aggregation module, which adaptively weights personas conditioned on the user and the target domain.
-As shown in Table~\ref{tab:eq2-2}, \textit{Self-Attn} consistently outperforms \textit{Mean} and \textit{Concat}, indicating that self-attentive weighting is crucial for effectively integrating decomposed user personas.
+As shown in Table~\ref{tab:eq2-2}, \textit{Self-Attn} consistently outperforms \textit{Mean} and \textit{Concat}, indicating that adaptive self-attentive weighting is crucial for effectively integrating decomposed user personas.